Life As a Roofer Helper

 Speaking: Talking to others to convey information effectively.

 - Hot Tar Roofer Helper

-In 2016, there was an estimated number of 10,200 jobs in the United States for Roofer Helper.
+There were about 10,200 jobs for Roofer Helper in 2016 (in the United States).
 New jobs are being produced at a rate of 12.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Roofer Helper by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+The BLS estimates 1,600 yearly job openings in this field.

 The states with the most job growth for Roofer Helper are Arizona, Colorado, and Idaho.
 Watch out if you plan on working in Wyoming, Vermont, or North Dakota.
 These states have the worst job growth for this type of profession.

 The salary for Roofer Helpers ranges between about $21,720 and $43,310 a year.